 Investigation of the possible molecular mechanism(s) of SARS-CoV-2 vertical transmission at the maternal-fetal interface during pregnancy is ongoing.
 The maternal-placental interface with its unique immune cell distribution may provide a modulatory immune defense with a trophoblast-immune cell crosstalk.
 We propose that in response to SARS-CoV2 infection, placental cells may secrete increased pro-inflammatory cytokines, which in turn could modulate the expression of key inflammasome machinery including NLRP3 and trigger dysregulated activation of the intracellular cysteine protease, caspase-1 and secretion of the cytokine, interleukin 1 (IL-1) as illustrated in Figure 1.
 As IgG antibodies are known to transfer across placenta starting from the mid-trimester of pregnancy with increasing transmission over time, detection of SARS-CoV-2 specific IgG antibodies in cord blood at birth is not unexpected in neonates born to women with antenatal infections [73, 74].
 However, a class of larger, pentameric antibodies (IgM) which are produced in an acute phase of an infection are not known to cross placenta.
 Hence, the presence of SARS-CoV-2 specific IgM antibodies in cord blood provides some evidence for vertical transmission in rare cases [75], nonetheless there remains debate about the specificity of the IgM tests conduced.
 Therefore, more definitive evidence for vertical transmission via the placenta is still required [76], and further studies are encouraged to resolve this issue.

 SARS-CoV-2 infection can compromise placental function and contribute to poor pregnancy outcomes.
 An in-silico based approach comparing the SARS-CoV-2 human interactome and differential expression analysis of genes associated with critical placental functions predicts that key trophoblast functions such as invasion, differentiation, maturation, spiral arteriole remodeling may be affected by SARS-CoV-2 infection and lead to defective placentation [77].
-Given the consequential inflammatory signalling cascade as a result of infection and that SARS-CoV-2 can also infect and replicate in endothelial cells, vascular function may be compromised in pregnancy [78].
-Indeed, although several studies report few histopathological differences in the placentas from infected women and controls [79-81], other morphological studies of placentas from women infected in late pregnancy showed decidual arteriopathy, maternal vascular malperfusion and fetal vascular malformations and malperfusion [82, 83], which may contribute to the increased risks of pre-eclampsia, preterm birth and stillbirths demonstrated in a meta-analysis [84].
+Given the consequential inflammatory signalling cascade as a result of infection, the fact that SARS-CoV-2 can also infect and replicate in endothelial cells (such as that of umbilical vessels) and the presence of Ang-(1-7) as well as ACE2 enzyme in the placenta including the synctiotrophoblast, villious cytotrophoblast, invasive/intravascular trophoblast, decidual cells, and vascular smooth muscle cells; vascular function may be compromised in pregnancy [78].
+Indeed, although several studies report few histopathological differences in the placentas from infected women and controls [79-81], other morphological studies of placentas from women infected in late pregnancy showed decidual arteriopathy, maternal vascular malperfusion, fetal vascular malformations and malperfusion [82, 83], massive systemic inflammation characterised by the presence of M2 macrophages, cytotoxic and helper T cells, activated B lymphocytes along with fibrin deposition; which may contribute to the increased risks of pre-eclampsia, preterm birth and stillbirths demonstrated in a meta-analysis [84].
 To date however, there is limited data on the effect of first trimester SARS-CoV-2 infection on the pregnancy outcome.
 An initial report suggests that COVID-19 does not increase the risk of spontaneous abortions [85], but the longer term consequences on a continuing pregnancy remains to be investigated.
 Therefore, as COVID-19 is a newly identified disease, many studies of COVID-19 in pregnancy and its longer-term consequences are still required for better understanding.

 Gaps in the existing literature